-- Provide funding for critical local infrastructure, including the Allentown Bridge, which is Structurally Deficient and Functionally Obsolete. - Create stable, reliable infrastructure assistance funding for cities to assist in repairing roads, bridges and other public infrastructure that support economic development.
+- Provide funding for critical local infrastructure, including the Allentown Bridge, which is Structurally Deficient and Functionally Obsolete. - Provide funding for the full replacement of the Tukwila Community Center's heating and air cooling system, which is functionally obsolete and impedes the City's ability to provide full programming and meet critical safety-net needs during extreme winter events. - Create stable, reliable infrastructure assistance funding for cities to assist in repairing roads, bridges and other public infrastructure that support economic development. - Honor funding commitments made in Move Ahead Washington.